 - (1) The ARC is developed assuming amortization of the unfunded actuarial liability on a 4% annual increasing basis through fiscal 2040.
-This is the minimum allowable funding schedule for local systems under state pension law. - (2) The amounts shown for contributions made in fiscal 2016 and fiscal 2017 include the costs associated with the ERIP. - (3) Since a full actuarial valuation was not performed as of January 1, 2020, the ARC for 2021 was based on the estimated valuation results as of January 1, 2020.
+This is the minimum allowable funding schedule for local systems under state pension law. - (2) The amounts shown for contributions include the costs associated with the 2015 ERIP. - (3) Since a full actuarial valuation was not performed as of January 1, 2020, the ARC for 2021 was based on the estimated valuation results as of January 1, 2020.
 These valuation results reflect the investment return and mortality assumption changes discussed above.

-Assumption changes made in the 2018 and 2019 valuations affect the percentage of the ARC funded in fiscal 2019 and fiscal 2020; if there had been no assumption changes in the 2019 valuation, the percentage of the ARC funded would have been 76%.
+Assumption changes made in the 2018 and 2019 valuations affected the percentage of the ARC funded in fiscal 2019 and fiscal 2020; if there had been no assumption changes in the 2019 valuation, the percentage of the ARC funded would have been 76%.
+Assumption changes made in the 2021 valuations affect the percentage of the ARC funded in fiscal 2022; if there had been no assumption changes in the 2021 valuation, the percentage of the ARC funded would have been 85%.
 This percentage is generally expected to increase each fiscal year until contributions exceeds the ARC, although changes to actuarial assumptions and actuarial gains or losses could affect such results.

 The standards currently applicable to the accounting and financial reporting of the Commonwealth's pension obligations are GASB Statement No. 67 and GASB Statement No. 68.
-GASB Statement No. 67, Financial Reporting for Pension Plans, which was effective for the Commonwealth's Audited Financial Statements for fiscal 2014, establishes new standards for defined benefit pension plan accounting and reporting.
-GASB 67 also requires an analysis to determine the sensitivity of the net pension liability (NPL) to changes in the discount rate, if it were calculated one percentage point lower or higher.
-Such sensitivity analysis is in Note 9C to Basic Financial Statements to the Audited Financial Statements for fiscal 2020.
-See Exhibit C - Comprehensive Annual Financial Report for the year ended June 30, 2020.
-GASB Statement No. 68, Accounting and Financial Reporting for Pensions, which was effective for the Commonwealth's Audited Financial Statements for fiscal 2015, requires changes to governments' reporting of and inclusion of pension assets and liabilities in their annual audited financial statements.
+GASB Statement No. 67, Financial Reporting for Pension Plans, which was effective for the Commonwealth's Annual Comprehensive Financial Report for fiscal 2014, establishes new standards for defined benefit pension plan accounting and reporting, GASB 67 also requires an analysis to determine the sensitivity of the net pension liability (NPL) to changes in the discount rate, if it were calculated one percentage point lower or higher.
+Such sensitivity analysis is in Note 9C to Basic Financial Statements to the ACFR for fiscal 2020.
+See Exhibit C - Annual Comprehensive Financial Report for the year ended June 30, 2020.
+GASB Statement No. 68, Accounting and Financial Reporting for Pensions, which was effective for the Commonwealth's ACFR for fiscal 2015, requires changes to governments' reporting of and inclusion of pension assets and liabilities in their annual audited financial statements.
 GASB 68 requires governments to report in their statements of net position (or balance sheet) a net pension liability, defined as the difference between the total pension liability (the present value of projected benefit payments to employees based on their past service) and the assets (mostly investments reported at fair value) set aside in a trust and restricted to paying benefits to current employees, retirees, and their beneficiaries.
 GASB 68 requires recognition in the financial statements of pension expense.
-The rate used to discount projected benefit payments to their present value is based on a single rate that reflects (a) the long-term expected rate of return on plan investments as long as the plan net position is projected under specified conditions to be sufficient to pay pensions of current employees and retirees and the pension plan assets are expected to be invested using a strategy to achieve that return and (b) a yield or index rate on tax-exempt 20-year AA-or-higher rated municipal bonds to the extent that the conditions for use of the long-term expected rate of return are not met.
+The rate used to discount projected benefit payments to their present value is based on a single rate that reflects (a) the long-term expected rate of return on plan investments as long as the plan net position is projected under specified conditions to be sufficient to pay pensions of current employees and retirees and the pension plan assets are expected to be invested using a strategy to achieve that return and (b) a yield or index rate on tax-exempt 20-year AA-or-higher rated municipal bonds to the extent that the conditions for use of the longterm expected rate of return are not met.